-If your loved one has died due to another person’s irresponsible or reckless behavior, a New Brunswick wrongful death attorney can help you pursue justice and closure.
-The death of a loved one is a singularly difficult life experience to navigate.
+If your loved one has died due to another person’s irresponsible or reckless behavior, a wrongful death attorney in New Brunswick can help you pursue justice and closure.
+The death of a loved one is a singularly difficult life experience to navigate, and families need support through this difficult time.
 When the death was the result of someone’s wrongful actions, there is even more reason to seek resolution.

-Brach Eichler Injury Lawyers can support victims of loss through compassionate legal representation.
-We can help you file a claim for the wrongful death of your loved one to recover your financial losses.
+As an experienced New Brunswick wrongful death lawyer, Brach Eichler Injury Lawyers can support victims of loss through compassionate legal representation.
+We can help families file a claim for the wrongful death of your loved one to recover your financial losses.
+Our firm helps families seek justice after a loved one’s death.
 Nothing can remove the grieving and loss after a tragic accident, but a financial settlement can provide stability through life’s difficult transitions.
 Our attorneys are here to assist you in every step of the wrongful death claims process.

 New Jersey’s Wrongful Death Laws

 New Jersey law defines wrongful death as any death resulting from a wrongful act, neglect, or default.
 Typically, when a person sustains harm due to wrongful acts, they can file a personal injury claim to recover their losses.
+A wrongful death claim is filed when specific circumstances, such as negligence or wrongful acts, result in death.
 A wrongful death allows compensation for financial losses due to the death of the deceased.
 You can thus think of a wrongful death claim as a personal injury claim the deceased would have brought if they survived the fatal accident.

 Examples of Wrongful Death Cases in New Jersey

 A wrongful death is any death where one party bears legal fault.
-This definition could include several negligent and intentional torts, such as:
+Wrongful death cases arise from circumstances involving someone else’s negligence or intentional acts.
+These circumstances can include several negligent and intentional torts, such as:

 - Auto Accidents – After a fatal car accident, the deceased’s survivors may be able to recover financial compensation from the at-fault driver.